 Key factors include:

 - Moment of Inertia (J): The most critical factor.
-The torque required to start and stop the load is usually much higher than the torque required to keep it moving.
+The torque required to start and stop the load's inertia is usually much higher than the torque required to simply keep it moving.

-- Index Time vs. Dwell Time: How fast must it rotate (e.g., 0.5 seconds) and how long does it stay still?
-Aggressive timing curves (like Modified Sine) can smooth out the jerk.
+- Index Time vs. Dwell Time: How fast must it rotate (e.g., 0.5 seconds) versus how long does it stay still?
+Aggressive cam curves (like Modified Sine) are used to smooth out jerk.

-- Number of Stations: Does the table need to stop 4, 6, 8, or 12 times per revolution?
+- Number of Stations: Does the table need to stop 4, 6, 8, or more times per revolution?

 - Accuracy Requirements: Roller gear cams typically offer arc-second accuracy, far superior to air cylinders or simple motors.